-According to a study of Canadian homeless shelters, over 8.3% of shelter users are 55 of age and over, and tend to have longer shelter stays compared to younger adults.
+According to The National Shelter study from 2005-2009, over 8.3% of shelter users are 55 and over and tend to have longer shelter stays compared to younger adults.
 Seniors experience homelessness for a variety of reasons, including the lack of income to pay for housing (low government assistance, insufficient pensions, low wages and/or savings), the shortage of affordable and secure housing, deteriorating physical and mental health, a relationship breakdown and/or suffering from violence and abuse.
 The risk of homelessness for seniors can also be increased by the death of a spouse, social isolation, discrimination, or a lack of awareness of available benefits and services.